 A.Provide Food Options.

 Everyone knows when you’re hard at work it’s so easy to quickly grab a bite from what’s at hand.
 Offer your employee’s access to healthy meal and snack options that help fuel their performance and also meet their nutritional needs.
 You might consider stocking your lunchroom with fresh fruit once a week, or make sure the office cafeteria has plenty of healthy meal options.

 Unmanaged stress in the workplace can lead to inefficiency, job dissatisfaction, and absence from work for related health conditions.
-Encourage employees to take simple steps to reduce stress, like taking a break to get outside for a breath of fresh air.
+Encourage employees to take simple steps to reduce stress, like taking a break to get outside for a breath of fresh air, maybe put a little garden so people could enjoy, have it decorate it using glow in the dark rocks or anything else you can think on.
 You might want to talk to your employee assistance program about workshops to support your employees who have financial troubles, excess stress, or are exhibiting symptoms of depression.

 Although there are always challenges in the workplace, be mindful that when your employees are asked to take on an increased workload, work extra hours, and a pay increase cannot be offered, it can lead to feelings of depression and powerlessness.
 By creating a resilience program, you can encourage and support your employees to be mentally prepared for whatever comes their way and develop ways to bounce back.
 At work, as in life, there will always be challenges, but resilience programs will not only help them survive, but thrive in the workplace.